boazbk/crypto/lec_02_computational-security.md

 longer than the key, we can always have a very efficient procedure that achieves success probability of about $1/2 + 2^{-n-1}$ by guessing the key.
 That is, we can replace the loop in the Python program `Distinguish` by choosing the key at random.
 Since we have some small chance of guessing correctly, we will get a small advantage over half.

+Of course an advantage of  $2^{-256}$ in guessing the message is not really something we would worry about.
+For example, since the earth is about 5 billion years old, we can estimate the chance that an asteroid of the magnitude that caused the dinosaurs' extinction will hit us this very second to be about $2^{-60}$.
-To fix this definition, we do not consider guessing with such a tiny advantage as a "true break" of the scheme, and hence this will be the actual definition we use.
+Hence we want to relax the notion of computational security so it would not  consider guessing with such a tiny advantage as a "true break" of the scheme.
+The resulting  definition is the following:

 > # {.definition title="Computational secrecy (concrete)" #compsecconcdef}
 An encryption scheme $(E,D)$ has _$t$ bits of computational secrecy[^sec_bits]_  if for every two distinct plaintexts $\{m_0,m_1\} \subseteq {\{0,1\}}^\ell$ and every strategy of Eve using at most $2^t$ computational steps, if we choose at random $b\in{\{0,1\}}$ and a random key $k\in{\{0,1\}}^n$, then the probability that Eve guesses $m_b$ after seeing $E_k(m_b)$ is at most $1/2+2^{-t}$.

-[^sec_bits]: This is a slight simplification of the typical notion of "$t$ bits of security".
-In the more standard definition we'd say that a scheme has $t$ bits of security if for every $t_1+t_2 \leq t$, an attacker running in $2^{t_1}$ time can't get success probability advantage more than $2^{-t_2}$.
+[^sec_bits]: Another version of  "$t$ bits of security" is that a scheme has $t$ bits of security if for every $t_1+t_2 \leq t$, an attacker running in $2^{t_1}$ time can't get success probability advantage more than $2^{-t_2}$.
 However these two definitions only differ from one another by at most a factor of two.
 This may be important for practical applications (where the difference between $64$ and $32$ bits of security could be crucial) but won't matter for our concerns.

 Having learned our lesson, let's try to see that this strategy does give us the